qdm12/ddns-updater/docs/netcup.md

 - `"domain"` is your domain
 - `"host"` is your host (subdomain)
 - `"api_key"` is your api key (generated in the customercontrolpanel)
-- `"password"` is your api password (generated in the customercontrolpanel)
+- `"password"` is your api password (generated in the customercontrolpanel).
+Netcup only allows one ApiPassword.
+This is not the account password.
 - `"customer_number"` is your customer number (viewable in the customercontrolpanel next to your name)